-Laura joined Octopus in 2019 and is part of our portfolio team, focusing on supporting the portfolio with all things people and talent.
-Laura has spent several years working with start-ups in New York City, notably at Harry's, whereas the sixteenth employee, she helped challenge the global might of Gillette, building the team to several hundred in the US, London and Germany.
+Laura joined Octopus in 2019 and heads up the Ventures portfolio team, focusing on supporting the portfolio with all things people and talent.
+Laura has spent several years working with start-ups in New York City, notably at Harry's where, as the sixteenth employee, she helped challenge the global might of Gillette, building the team to several hundred in the US, London and Germany.
 Her first visit to Britain was to spend time as an intern with a young company, Brewdog (now a global brand), in the wilds of the Scottish west coast.
 Before joining Octopus, Laura studied Industrial and Operations Engineering at the University of Michigan, Ann Arbor.